AdvancedR-2021/gghmm2/README.md

 # gghmm2

-Package for analysis and modeling of Hidden markov models.
+Package for analyse and modeling of Hidden markov models.

 Project manager: Simon